k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 Clicking each item will show you in detail **the textual changes within each file**.
 Note that for unstaged changes, the editor on the right still lets you edit the file.

-You can also find indicators of the **status of your repository** atthe bottom-left corner of the status bar: the **current branch**, **dirty indicators**, and the number of **incoming and outgoing commits** of the current branch.
+You can also find indicators of the **status of your repository** at the bottom-left corner of the status bar: the **current branch**, **dirty indicators**, and the number of **incoming and outgoing commits** of the current branch.
 You can **checkout** any branch in your repository by clicking that status indicator and selecting the Git reference from the list.